Miles Vaughan Williams: Life

-In 1956 he married Marie, with whom he had three children.
+In 1956, he married Marie, born Londès de Payen de l'Hôtel de Lagarde, with whom he had three children.
+She died 4 June 2024.

 Scientific work

 He is best known for his work on beta-adrenoceptor antagonists (better known as beta blocker), and for the development of the first widely used classification system for antidysrhythmic drugs, commonly known as the Vaughan Williams classification.
 This classification system is still widely taught.
 His work has been recognized through an honorary fellowship of the American College of Clinical Pharmacology and an honorary doctorate from the Sorbonne.

 Hertford College

 Miles was the first full science fellow of Hertford College, Oxford, appointed in 1955.
 Apart from teaching, his major contribution to the college included improvements to the fabric of the building, and the design of the Holywell Quadrangle.
 He used funding from pharmaceutical companies to provide travel funds for medical students at the college.